 How to Store Dill Seed

-Dill seed can easily be stored in a glass jar with a well fitted lid, if you’re going to use it for use in the kitchen.
+Dried dill seed can easily be stored in an airtight container or glass jar with a well fitted lid if you’re going to use them in the kitchen.
 (I like this spice jar set that includes labels and a funnel.)

 More seed saving ideas

 - How to Save Tomato Seeds– an easy process of saving seeds to use in growing the following year.
 This saves so much money and hassle trying to find your favorite seeds for sale each year!

 - How to Save Basil Seeds– One of my favorite herbs to grow and the seeds are incredibly easy to save.

 - How to Save Zinnia Seeds– A garden’s favorite flower also has easy to dry seed heads for blooms year after year

 - Begin by letting the flower heads on the dill plant dry out.
 They will be dry when they are brown and "crunchy" to the touch.